oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 * `jwks`
     * OPTIONAL.
 JWT Issuer's JSON Web Key Set [@RFC7517] document value, which contains the JWT Issuer's public keys.
 The value of this field MUST be a JSON object containing a valid JWK Set.
-This parameter is intended to be used by JWT Issuer that cannot use the `jwks_uri` parameter.

 JWT Issuer Metadata MUST include either `jwks_uri` or `jwks` in their JWT Issuer Metadata, but not both.